derekyeh0426/CPSC_455_Project/README.md

 ### Stretch Requirements (plan to complete at least 1)
 1. chat feature that allows meeting arragenment
 2. contactless drop off functionality
-3. login/register feature with security
-4. trade furniture
+3. trade furniture
-5. individuals can set up their own service
+4. individuals can set up their own service
-6. comment on stores/services
+5. comment on stores/services
-7. individuals can set up their own store
+6. individuals can set up their own store
-8. sharing links on social media
+7. sharing links on social media

 ## Task Breakdown
 ### Break Down of Minimal Requirement #2: